TejasRawool186/SiteScanner---Visual-Tech-Stack-Analyzer/README.md

 ## ⚖️ Legal & Compliance

-✅ This Actor interacts only with **public-facing website data**.
+This Actor interacts only with **public-facing website data**.

-- Does **NOT** bypass authentication or login walls
+- ✅ Does NOT bypass authentication or login walls
-- Extracts **non-personal, aggregated business data** only
+- ✅ Extracts non-personal, aggregated business data only
-- Respects `robots.txt` where applicable
+- ✅ Respects robots.txt where applicable
-- No personal data is collected or stored
+- ✅ No personal data is collected or stored

 > ⚠️ Please respect the Terms of Service of target websites.